 Here’s the information we gave Jasper:

-And here are a couple of the variations of copy Jasper gave us in return:
+And here is the copy Jasper gave us in return:

 As you can see, Jasper incorporates the requested tone and presents the product details we gave accurately and in a logical way.
 More importantly, notice how Jasper went above and beyond to include details that make the copy appealing to the specified target audience—working professionals.
 Jasper even made the description of the coffee more in-depth and compelling!